elchmartin/Pioneer-MRX-5-Battery/README.md

 I ordered 3 original Panasonic Cells, namely "Panasonic NCR18650B 3,6V 3400mAh Li-Ion" (~€22 incl shipping).
 The old cells were Samsung 2200mAh so I'll be getting a decent upgrade in capacity.
 With my shiny "SkyRC 3000" battery charger, I gave the new cells a discharge and charge individually to make sure they work and have somethat the correct capacity.
 They have.
 Also I decided to work with a battery holder for the cells (ebay, ~€5, but it was shipped from china).
 This brings along a little issue, more on that later.
 After placing the cells in the holder and soldering the pack to the circuit board i fixed the board on the back of the holder.
 Since I did not have shinking tube in a mathing size, I decided to wrap everything together with non-conductive tape.
-On the side with the board I also placed some foamy stuff as some sort of shock absorber.
+With the battery holder it did not fit in the battery compartment of the case anymore.
+So, on the side with the board I also placed some foamy stuff as some sort of shock absorber.
 This will later face the electronics within the speaker itself.

 Putting everyhing together temporarily (battery pack last!)
 I crossed my fingers and hit the power button.
 It works!
 And also plays music and stuff.
 Next step is to put everything together carefully and neatly.
 After this I performed a quick rattling test to see whether I left somethin inside that does not belong there ot if the battery pac moves.
 Nothing was heard.
 I consider this a win, maybe even for the environment, but most of all for me.
 Plus a rainy sunday afternoon well spent.

+I took all kinds of photos, my plan is to make this a rather nice documentation on that I did and encourage others to also repair their MRX-5 or other units not meant to be serviced.